How to Tackle Sibling Rivalry?

 Here are some additional tips for you:

-Do not try to be a judge or referee.
+- Do not try to be a judge or referee.
 Taking sides is a no-win situation.
-You will always be accused of favouritism.
+You will always be accused of favoritism.
 If you need to make a decision, hear both sides out, and be objective and consistent.
 The decision should be brief and precise.

-Never make comparisons between the children.
-Sometimes parents also forget and make comparisons between children and outsiders e.g. classmates, neighbours and cousins.
+- Never make comparisons between the children.
+Sometimes parents also forget and make comparisons between children and outsiders e.g. classmates, neighbors and cousins.
 Comparisons, especially when they are negative, will heighten the intensity of sibling rivalry.

-Try behaviour modification and reward system.
-Good behaviours should be highlighted and praised.
+- Try behavior modification and reward system.
+Good behaviors should be highlighted and praised.
 But when one child misbehaves, do not hesitate to remove the reward.

 The battle between brothers and sisters is perfectly normal in family relationships.
 As parents, you do not have to eliminate sibling rivalry.
 Rather, it can be constructive if it is managed well.
 Being parents means you play many roles – teacher, referee, coach, psychologist, and a friend.
 While playing all these roles, constant communications with your children can help them be life-long friends.